The Seljuk Han of Anatolia

 Karpuz, Anadolu Selçuklu Eserleri (2008) v.1, p.
 68

 It had the covered section and open courtyard plan.
-The courtyard measures 30 x 30m, the covered section 25 x 25m.
-Ermann believes that this is the han referred to Ibni Bibi as the Kiliçarslan Han.
+It was recorded in the 1950's by Ozergin that the courtyard measured 30 x 30m, the covered section 25 x 25m.
+Erdmann believed that this is the han referred to Ibni Bibi as the Kiliçarslan Han.
 Next to the han was a cistern.
 It is believed that the han was built during the time of Sultan Giyaseddin Keyhüsrev (1237-46).

 STATE OF CONSERVATION, CURRENT USE

 The han is now in ruins.
-Remains of one wall, 4 m high, can be seen.
+Remains of only one wall, 4 m high, can be seen.

 Bell, G. Gertrude Bell Archives, 2014. www.gerty.nlc.ac.uk, photo File I-193-4.